PollBuddy/PollBuddy/PollBuddy-Server/backend/techList.md

 At the top of the information hierarchy there are collections, e.g. "users"

-Every collection contains .JSON files wtih unique IDs to their collection
+Every collection contains .JSON files with unique IDs to their collection
     (these are usually strings of characters and numbers)

 Every ID can then have data types linked to them